Kenneth M. Duberstein, President Reagan’s final chief of staff, dies at 77

 He studied government at Franklin & Marshall College in Lancaster, Pa., where he received a bachelor’s degree in 1965, and at American University, where he received a master’s degree the following year.

-Mr. Duberstein’s first job in politics was as an intern in the office of U.S. Sen. Jacob K. Javits (R-N.Y.).
+Mr. Duberstein’s first job in politics was as an intern in the office of Sen. Jacob K. Javits (R-N.Y.).
 During the Nixon administration, he worked in the General Services Administration as director of congressional and intergovernmental affairs.
 Under President Gerald Ford, he was deputy undersecretary of labor.

 In the final months of the Reagan administration, Mr. Duberstein helped lead the successful White House effort to elect Vice President George H.W.
 Bush as president.
 With Bush in office, Mr. Duberstein helped coordinate the contentious Senate confirmation of Supreme Court Justice Clarence Thomas.